ArtLiathain/Lora_Report/Lora_report.typ

 the AI adapter.
-This adapter is a created by freezing the current model weights, then training an additional set of weights to act upon the base model that allows the LLM to have its weights altered only by the adapter letting it be a plug and play solution, The matematical representation of this is at a high level:
+This adapter is a created by freezing the current model weights, then training an additional set of weights to act upon the base model that allows the LLM to have its weights altered only by the adapter letting it be a plug and play solution, The mathematical representation of this is at a high level:

 #figure(image("images/Base_model_fine_tuning.png", width: 40%), caption: [Fine tuning diagram])